vlachoudis/bCNC/README.md

 You will need the following packages to run bCNC
 - tkinter the graphical toolkit for python
-  Depending your python/OS it can either be already installed, or under the names tkinter, python-tkinter, python-tk
+  Depending your python/OS it can either be already installed, or under the names tkinter, python3-tkinter, python-tk
 - pyserial or under the name python-serial, python-pyserial
 - numpy
 - Optionally: